CaliLuke/llm-image-tagger/README.md

 5. Store all metadata in a vector database for efficient retrieval
 6. Enable natural language search using both full-text and vector search
 7. Provide a modern web interface for browsing and managing images

+# Image tagger

+## What the app does

+- On first open, it will prompt users to choose a folder.(Done)
+- It will scan the folder and subfolder for images (png/jpg/jpeg) and initialize an index record (if not initialized in this folder, we can probably use a JSON as initialization record?
+This can also be used for tracking new/deleted images.)(Done)
+- It will then create taggings of the images with Llama3.2 Vision with Ollama when "Start Tagging".
+It will create tags of elements/styles, a short description of the image, text within the images.
+The image path, tags, description, text within the images will be saved to a vector database for easier retrieval later.(Done)
+- Users can then query the images with natural language.
+During querying, it will use full-text search and vector search to find the most relevant images.(Done)
+- Users can browse the images on the UI, on click thumbnail, modal opens with image and its tags, description, and text within the image.(Done)

+## Project Structure Notes

+- requirements.txt should ONLY exist in the root directory, not in backend/
+- All dependencies should be listed in the root requirements.txt file

 ## Features